- Combined contraceptive pill

 Femodene ED contains lactose and sucrose.
 Do not take this contraceptive pill without speaking to your doctor if you have been told that you are intolerant to certain sugars.

 Always read the patient information leaflet for full details on warnings and drug interactions.
 If you have any questions or concerns, we strongly advise you to speak to your doctor before you start to take this combined pill.
+For more information on medicines that interact with Femodene ED.

 If you are concerned about becoming addicted to the combined pill, please speak to your doctor for advice.